Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Mark with his acoustic guitar

-My personal goals are to be as good as I can be , and that’s simply to continually improve and eventually be able to put my own spin on my favorite songs.
+My personal goals are to be as good as I can be , and that’s to continually improve and eventually be able to put my own spin on my favourite songs.

 Q3.
 What three skills make a great guitar player?